arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/bifunctor/README.md

 ### Laws

-Arrow provides [`BifunctorLaws`][bifunctor_laws_source]{:target="_blank"} in the form of test cases for internal verification of lawful instances and third party apps creating their own Functor instances.
+Arrow provides [`BifunctorLaws`][bifunctor_laws_source]{:target="_blank"} in the form of test cases for internal verification of lawful instances and third party apps creating their own Bifunctor instances.

 ### Data Types